 To Mackenzie, my beautiful daughter, I dedicate her ink and paper twin.

-Explanation: Mackenzie Jean Rowling Murray, Jo's third child, was born on January 23, 2005.
-Rowling was pregnant with Mackenzie while writing The Half-Blood Prince, and she was born around the same time the book was published, hence this book is Mackenzie’s “ink and paper twin."
+Mackenzie Jean Rowling Murray, Jo's third child, was born on January 23, 2005.
+Rowling was pregnant with Mackenzie while writing Half-Blood Prince.
+Mackenzie was born around the same time the book was published; hence, this book is her "ink and paper twin."

-- Anthony Award for Best Young Adult Mystery
+- Anthony Award for Best Young Adult Mystery, 2006

-- Best Science-Fiction/Fantasy Novel award from Disney Adventures magazine
+- Best Science-Fiction/Fantasy Novel Award, From Disney Adventures magazine, 2006

-- New York State Children's Choice Award Nominee
+- New York State Children's Choice Award, Nominee, 2006